-The CBSE Class 12 Board Exams 2025 are conducted by the Central Board of Secondary Education (CBSE) for the students of the Science, Commerce, and Arts stream.
+The CBSE Class 12 Board Exams 2025 are conducted by the Central Board of Secondary Education (CBSE) for the students of the Science, Commerce, and Arts streams.
 The examinations are very significant for students in their academic and career lives, as their marks are considered for admission to colleges as well as in competitive exams like JEE, NEET, and CUET.
 Students have to read NCERT books thoroughly, practice previous year's papers, and take mock tests to perform better in exams.
 Conceptual clarity and time management are the mantras to get a high mark.

 CBSE Class 12 Chemistry 2025 exam is a high-scoring paper for Science Stream students, and this paper serves as a basis for higher studies pertaining to pharmacy, medicine, engineering, and research.
 The knowledge of students in terms of Physical, Organic, and Inorganic Chemistry is tested through this paper, and the syllabus includes Electrochemistry concepts, Chemical Kinetics, Coordination Compounds, Organic Reactions, and Polymers.